opensearch-project/opensearch-py/RELEASING.md

 1. Update the version in [CHANGELOG](CHANGELOG.md), [_version.py](opensearchpy/_version.py) and [unified-release.yml](.github/workflows/unified-release.yml), make a pull request and have it merged.
 See [example](https://github.com/opensearch-project/opensearch-py/pull/799).
 2. Create a tag, e.g. v2.1.0, and push it to the GitHub repo.
-3. The [release-drafter.yml](.github/workflows/release-drafter.yml) will be automatically kicked off and a draft release will be created.
+3. The [release-drafter#draft-a-release](.github/workflows/release-drafter.yml) workflow will be automatically kicked off and a draft release will be created.
-4. This draft release triggers the [jenkins release workflow](https://build.ci.opensearch.org/job/opensearch-py-release/) as a result of which opensearch-py client is released on [PyPi](https://pypi.org/project/opensearch-py/).
-5. Once the above release workflow is successful, the drafted release on GitHub is published automatically.
+4. The [release-drafter#pypi-publish](.github/workflows/release-drafter.yml) workflow will publish the release to [PyPi](https://pypi.org/project/opensearch-py/).
-6. Add an "Unreleased" section to CHANGELOG, and increment version in [_version.py](opensearchpy/_version.py) to the next patch release, e.g. v2.1.1.
+5. Add an "Unreleased" section to CHANGELOG, and increment version in [_version.py](opensearchpy/_version.py) to the next patch release, e.g. v2.1.1.
 See [example](https://github.com/opensearch-project/opensearch-py/pull/593).